Skip to main content

 WantedBy=multi-user.target

-• Replace /path/to/your/docker-compose/directory with the actual path to the docker-compose.yml file (only the path, not the filename).
+• Make sure to replace /path/to/your/docker-compose/directory with the actual path where your docker-compose.yml file is located, without the filename.

-• Ensure the Docker path is correct by using which docker to confirm.
+• Verify that the Docker path is correct by using which docker if needed.

 Start the Service